Menu

 Preferred channels

 An essential step in your quest for TV channel access and reception is determining the number of potential channels available in your area.
-You can do this by visiting a website like TV Fool and entering your home address.
+You can do this by visiting a website like Channel Master and entering your home address or ZIP code.
 The website will then provide you with information about the available channels in your area and the signal strength of each.
 Note the channels you are most interested in and their distance from your residence, which will be handy when shopping for an antenna.

 Indoor vs. outdoor

 An indoor antenna connects to your TV and must be placed where it can get a clear signal, such as near a window in the living room.
 These indoor models are compact and easy to install, but because their signal must travel through walls and they are often low to the ground, the signal does not usually travel as far.
-The best indoor TV antennas typically provide a maximum 50-mile range, which is shorter than what you can get from an outdoor antenna.
+The best indoor TV antennas typically provide approximately a 50-mile range, which is shorter than what you can get from an outdoor antenna.
+However, some indoor antennas work well beyond that range.

 Outdoor antennas are more complicated to install but more powerful in terms of long-range reception.
 The primary reason for the better performance is that they are usually installed at greater altitudes, and fewer obstructions exist between the antenna and the signals it is trying to reach.
 Although the installation may be more complicated, this technology is an excellent choice if your goal is to access faraway channels.